Joecstarr/thesis/sections/future_work/undergrad_rsch.md

 ## Tabulation as Undergraduate Research
 <!-- prettier-ignore-end -->

-### A Research Experiance Program for Undergraduates
+### A Research Experience Program for Undergraduates

-The accessibility of knot theory was discussed in @sec-intro-intuit_knot_theory, this section elaborates on how that accessibility can be leveraged to engage undergraduates in research.
+The accessibility of knot theory was discussed in @sec-intro-intuit_knot_theory.
+This section elaborates on how that accessibility can be leveraged to engage undergraduates in research.
 Throughout this thesis, we have investigated and observed the depth and complexity of tabulation.
 We have seen how easily portions of complex tabulation problems can be "peeled off" and decomposed as self-contained problems.
 Additionally, we discussed product management training (@sec-product-management) and developed a software enginering life cycle (@sec-life-cycle) for use in organizing undergraduate research.
-These self contained problems combined with our processes, produce a research experiance program ideal for undergraduates.
-The research experiance program can be enhanced by sequencing problems with a gradual release of responsibility model as described by Fisher and Frey [@fisherBetterLearningStructured2013].
+These self contained problems combined with our processes, produce a research experience program ideal for undergraduates.
+The research experience program can be enhanced by sequencing problems with a gradual release of responsibility model as described by Fisher and Frey [@fisherBetterLearningStructured2013].